josbeir/cakephp-docs-md/docs/en/deployment.md

 update` when doing deploys as you could get unexpected versions of packages.
 2. Run database [migrations](/en/migrations.md) with either the Migrations plugin or another tool.
 3. Clear model schema cache with `bin/cake schema_cache clear`.
-The [console-commands/schema-cache](/en/console-commands/schema-cache.md)
+The [Schema Cache Tool](/en/console-commands/schema-cache.md)
 has more information on this command.